onestardao/WFGY/ProblemMap/Twin_Atlas/implementation-plan.md

 This page is the implementation plan for WFGY 4.0 Twin Atlas Engine.

 What this page is for:
-1. Turn the current Twin Atlas documentation stack into an actionable implementation plan.
+1. Turn the current Twin Atlas public stack into an actionable implementation plan.
-2. Define the near-term build order for public layer completion, coupling work, runtime behavior, and demo alignment.
+2. Define the near-term build order for public layer completion, coupling work, runtime behavior, evidence alignment, and demo alignment.
 3. Clarify what belongs to the public effective layer and what remains hidden as internal substrate.
 4. Provide a realistic implementation sequence that supports MVP progress without blocking on full formalization.

 How to use this page:
-1. Read this page after the roadmap, Bridge implementation notes, and coupling flow page.
+1. Read this page after the roadmap, Bridge pages, runtime pages, and evidence pages.
 2. Use it as the main implementation-facing planning surface for the next build phase.
-3. Use it to align docs work, runtime work, Bridge work, and demo work.
+3. Use it to align docs work, runtime work, Bridge work, evidence work, and demo work.
 4. Treat this page as a build plan, not as proof that all listed items are already complete.

 Important boundary: